-120. Objection by Creditor if a solvency statements is made
+117. Objection by Creditor if a solvency statement is made

-- (1) This Article applies to a merger where a certificate signed by a Director of any of the Merging Companies under Article 115(3) contains a solvency statement. - (2) A Creditor of a Merging Company who objects to the merger: - (a) may, within twenty eight (28) days of the date of the publication of the notice under Article 118(5), give notice of the Creditor's objection to the Company; and - (b) may, within twenty eight (28) days of the date of the notice of objection, if the Creditor's claim against the merging company has not been discharged, apply to the Court for an order restraining the merger or modifying the merger agreement. - (3) If a Creditor makes an application under Article 120(2)(b), the Company shall, within a reasonable time after receiving a copy of the application, send a copy of it to each other Creditor: - (a) to whom a notice was sent under Article 118(1); - (b) who has required notification under Article 118(3)(b); - (c) who has given notice of objection under Article 120(2)(a); or - (d) to whom the Court orders that a copy should be sent.
+- (1) This Article applies to a merger where a certificate signed by a Director of any of the Merging Companies under Article 111(3) contained a solvency statement. - (2) A Creditor of a Merging Company who objects to the merger: - (a) may, within twenty eight (28) days of the date of the publication of the notice under Article 115(5), give notice of the Creditor's objection to the Merging Company; and

-- (4) If on an application under Article 120(2)(b) the Court is satisfied that the merger would unfairly prejudice the interests of the applicant, or of any other Creditor of the Merging Company, the Court may make such order as it thinks fit in relation to the merger, including, but not limited to, an order: - (a) restraining the merger; or - (b) modifying the merger agreement (if any) or Special Resolution in such manner as may be specified in the order. - (5) Article 120(6) applies if a Court is considering making an order under Article 120(4)(b) to modify a merger agreement or Special Resolution that does not contain a provision in accordance with Article 114(6) allowing each of the Merging Companies to terminate the merger following the modification. - (6) The Court shall not make the order unless: - (a) the order also inserts such a provision in the merger agreement or Special Resolution; and - (b) the Court is satisfied that each Merging Company will have an adequate opportunity to reconsider whether to proceed with the merger following the modification.
+- (b) may, within twenty eight (28) days of the date of the notice of objection, if the Creditor's claim against the Merging Company has not been discharged, apply to the Court for an order restraining the merger or modifying the Merger Agreement. - (3) If a Creditor makes an application under Article 117(2)(b), the Merging Company shall, within a reasonable time after receiving a copy of the application, send a copy of it to each other Creditor: - (a) to whom a notice was sent under Article 115(1); - (b) who has required notification under Article 115(3)(b); - (c) who has given notice of objection under Article 117(2)(a); or - (d) to whom the Court orders that a copy should be sent. - (4) If, on an application under Article 117(2)(b), the Court is satisfied that the merger would unfairly prejudice the interests of the applicant, or of any other Creditor of the Merging Company, the Court may make such order as it thinks fit in relation to the merger, including, but not limited to, an order: - (a) restraining the merger; or - (b) modifying the Merger Agreement (if any) or Special Resolution in such manner as may be specified in the order. - (5) Article 117(6) applies if a Court is considering making an order under Article 117(4)(b) to modify a Merger Agreement or Special Resolution that does not contain a provision in accordance with Article 110(6) allowing each of the Merging Companies to terminate the merger following the modification. - (6) The Court shall not make the order unless: - the order also inserts such a provision in the Merger Agreement or Special Resolution; and - (b) the Court is satisfied that each Merging Company will have an adequate opportunity to reconsider whether to proceed with or withdraw from the merger following the modification.

-121. Consent of Registrar required for mergers involving bodies other than Companies
+118. Consent of Registrar required for mergers involving Foreign Companies